 - 1. Number of and type of vehicles assigned to a route - 2.
-Time frame, by the hour, day, and/or month.

-3. Direct, modified passenger volume data
+Time frame, by the hour, day, and/or month. - 3.
+Direct, modified passenger volume data

 Processed outputs with accompanying visualizations will also be available.
-As per prior work of Stewart et al., Tiglao et. al, and Uy et al., these visualizations will necessarily include, but not be limited to, the following, all given per location and timeframe:
+As per prior work of Stewart et al. (2016), Tiglao, et al. (2020), and Uy et al. (2020), these visualizations will necessarily include, but not be limited to, the following, all given per location and timeframe:

 - 1. Passenger Volume, presented as a heatmap or Kernel Density Estimate (KDE) - 2.
 Transport Vehicle Density, presented as a heatmap or KDE - 3.
-Boarding and Alightings, with respect to vehicle and location - 4.
+Boarding and Alighting, with respect to vehicle and location - 4.
 Vehicle loading factor per route - 5.
 Service area (Catchment), as a simple geometrically defined zone around the routes